spotware/OpenAPI.Net/docs/calculating-symbol-tick-value.md

 Once we found the conversion symbol we then get its base asset from account assets collection and then we pass all data to the symbol GetTickValue extension method, this method is also part of SymbolExtensions class which is in "OpenAPI.Net.Helpers" name space.

-For a complete example please check our <a href="https://github.com/afhacker/OpenAPI.Net/tree/master/src/Trading.UI.Demo">WPF demo application</a>.
+For a complete example please check our [WPF Sample application](https://github.com/spotware/OpenAPI.Net/tree/master/src/WPF.Sample).

+Also check our [Blazor web assembly sample](https://github.com/spotware/OpenAPI.Net/tree/master/src/Blazor.WebSocket.Sample) which is deployed in [Github pages](https://spotware.github.io/openapi-blazor-wasm-sample/).